Joseph’s Dream at the Stable in Bethlehem ~ Rembrandt

 If we truly want young women to be no less than Mary for every unplanned pregnancy, we can be no less than Joseph for every fatherless child, no less than the the Beloved Disciple for every unsupported mother.
 But this costs more than the occasional protest.
 It costs us being inconvenienced by others in the way Mary and Joseph and the Beloved Disciples were inconvenienced by others, perhaps even in the way the unplanned Other in question was inconvenienced by all of us.

-Indeed, God’s ‘planned parenthood’ for the whole human race began with a little Galilean village that committed to raising a Child as though he were their own, only to later discover that through this Child God would raise them, would raise us all, as though we were children of His own.
-Because “that is what we are” (1 Jn.
+Indeed, God’s ‘planned parenthood’ for the whole human race began with a little Galilean village that committed to raising a Child as though he were their own, only to later discover that through this Child God would raise them, indeed would raise us all, as though we were children of His own.
+Because in Jesus Christ “that is what we are” (1 Jn.
 3:1; Jn.
 1:12; Rom.
 8:12-17).

 “For to us a child is born,